A Beginners Guide to Bitcoin: The Canadian Crypto Ecosystem

 Many prominent analysts, researchers and theorists believe that Bitcoin and Blockchain are an innovation of the century and are on the way to completely transform our society starting with finance.

 It is not too late to invest in Bitcoin and it never will be.
 But the earlier you start, the earlier you will see the results.
-Starting with NDAX is easy: Sign up, fund your account, and start trading Bitcoin, Ethereum, Litecoin, Tether, XRP, EOS, Stellar, Dogecoin, Cardano and Chainlink.
+Starting with NDAX is easy: Sign up, fund your account, and start trading Bitcoin and other cryptocurrencies like Ethereum, XRP, Litecoin, Cardano, Dogecoin, EOS and Stellar.